Distance-Over-Time/distance-over-time.github.io/_pages/about.md

 ---
 <h1 class="page-title">Who We Are</h1>

-Formed from the <a class="general" target="_blank" rel="noopener" href="https://www.igdafoundation.org/virtualexchange">International Game Developers Association Foundation</a>’s (IGDA-F) Virtual Exchange in 2023, the ***Distance Over Time Studio (DOTS)*** consists of members of the program’s Velocity cohort, marginalized game developers trying to transition into the video game industry from a different field.

-What started as mutual support for each other to reach our goals has transformed into a passion-fueled studio that aims to diversify gaming from those who create it to the stories those games tell.
-Our mission is to create accessible games that bring the representation we want to experience more of while we learn something new along the way.
+Formed from the <a class="general" target="_blank" rel="noopener" href="https://www.igdafoundation.org/virtualexchange">International Game Developers Association Foundation</a>’s (IGDA-F) Virtual Exchange in 2023, the **Distance Over Time Studio (DOTS)** consists of members of the program’s Velocity cohort, marginalized indie game developers transitioning into the video game industry from a different field of professional work.
+What started as mutual support to reach our goals has transformed into a passion-fueled studio that aims to diversify gaming, from those who create it to the stories those games tell.

-*Distance Over Time Studio* stands for achievement of our dreams no matter how long it may take; it’s about the journey and not how much time it takes to reach our destination.
+**Our mission is to create games that bring the representation we want to experience while we learn something new along the way. _Distance Over Time Studio_ stands for achievement of our dreams no matter how long it may take; it’s about the journey, not how much time it takes to reach our destination.**

 <hr class="secondary">